dsdevries/coding-challange/README.md

 # Steps to Completion

-1) Fork this repo.

-2) Clone your fork to your computer and install its dependencies with npm.
+1) Clone your fork to your computer and install its dependencies with npm.

-3) Create a branch with your name (e.g.: jane-dough).
+2) Create a branch with your name (e.g.: jane-dough).

-4) Complete the required baseline tasks.
+3) Complete the required baseline tasks.

-5) Complete any extra tasks you would like to or that have been requested of you.
+4) Complete any extra tasks you would like to or that have been requested of you.

-6) Make a PR against the master branch from your name branch.
+5) Make a PR against the master branch from your name branch.

-7) Alert the hiring manager or recruiter that you've made the PR, and include a link to your forked repo.
+6) Alert the hiring manager or recruiter that you've made the PR, and include a link to your forked repo.
 You may be asked to add a DSS code reviewer as a collaborator to your fork.

 # Required Tasks